sensri108/px-deploy/docs/templates/metro/README.md

 ssh master-2
 ```

-4. In each cluster, show they are independent Kubernetes clusters, but a single Portworx cluster:
+4. In each cluster, show they are independent Kubernetes clusters, but a single Portworx cluster with cluster domains:

 ```
 kubectl get nodes
 pxctl status
+pxctl cluster domains show
 ```

 5. In cluster 1, show the ClusterPair object: